Clinic and Follow-Up Visits After Intestine Transplantation

 |Year 2 and on||Once a quarter||Once a quarter|

 This is a general guideline.
-Your child’s schedule and follow-up visits will depend on how he is doing, his intestine function and whether he has developed any additional problems after transplant.
+Your actual schedule and follow-up visits will depend on how your child is doing, how their intestine is functioning, and whether your child has developed any additional problems after transplant.

 If your child is having complications, visits may be more frequent.